Extreme Noise Terror: Collaboration with the KLF

 On their return from Japan, ENT were invited to perform their third Peel Session, which was released along with their first as a full-length LP by Strange Fruit.
 The band then embarked on another European tour, after which they released their second record, Phonophobia, through Vinyl Japan and returned to tour Japan once again.
 Further radio support from John Peel brought ENT to the attention of Bill Drummond of The KLF; the two acts got in touch and Drummond asked ENT to re-record a version of KLF's hit single "3 a.m.
 Eternal", with the intention of the band performing live on Top of the Pops at Christmas.

 The BBC, however, felt that the song was inappropriate for broadcast on daytime television and thus refused to air the track, leading to the KLF boycotting the show.
 The single eventually saw limited edition release through KLF Communications and won Single of the Week from both the NME and Melody Maker.
-ENT also worked on the abandoned KLF album The Black Room (the KLF had previously released an ambient album called The White Room), but when Drummond and KLF co-member Jimmy Cauty announced the band's retirement, they also deleted the recordings.
+ENT also worked on the abandoned KLF album The Black Room (the KLF had previously released an album called The White Room), but when Drummond and KLF co-member Jimmy Cauty announced the band's retirement, they also deleted the recordings.

 When asked how the collaboration came about, Jones said: "What actually happened was that Bill heard us on Peel when he was in the bath and got in touch.
 They had wanted to do rock versions of their songs with Motörhead but something fell through, so he rang us...
 The message said it's Bill from The KLF, but I thought they said 'the ALF' so I didn't take much notice...
 Later, we got another message saying it was definitely Bill from The KLF and I said 'f--- off!
 What does he want with us?'
 But it all got explained eventually."
 The two bands were later asked to appear at the 1992 BRIT Awards, at which they caused controversy by firing blanks from machine guns into the audience, a performance that the NME listed at number 4 in their "top 100 rock moments".